sickboydroid/90-days-DSA-Challange/misc/git.md

   - [Cherry picking](#cherry-picking)
   - [Interactive rebasing](#interactive-rebasing)

-## Nutshell
+## Misc

 - Branches are pointers to specific commit
-- `git branch name; git checkout name`: create and switch a branch
+- Instead of mentioning whole hash of a commit, you can specify only few characters.
+- If there conflicts in any command, you can use `--continue` after fixing them to continue the operation.
+  - For example if cherry-picking caused some conflicts and you fixed those conflicts, run `git cherry-pick --continue` to continue cherry-picking
+- Operations that modify commit history (e.g Interactive rebasing) should generally be avoided on commits that have already been pushed to a remote repository.
 - `merging` and `rebasing` are two ways to combine work from different branches
   - (you are in **master** branch and want to combine work of **feature_x** work into it, *feature_x* branch won't be effected at all in both operations)
     1. `git merge feature_x` will create a new merged commit in *master* branch with the work of both the branches into it.
     2. `git rebase feature_x` will rebase the master branch
-- Instead of mentioning whole hash of a commit, you can specify only few characters.

-## Misc

 - `HEAD` symbolic name for currently checked out commit
   - `Detaching head` means attaching head to a commit rather than a branch
     - Even if the head and branch point to same commit, you can have detached head